Discover Cocaine and Crack Use Signs and Symptoms

 Can Cocaine and Crack Use Cause Life-Threatening Consequences?

-The answer to whether cocaine and crack use can cause life-threatening consequences is a resounding Yes.
+Can cocaine be smoked?
+Unfortunately, yes: many addicts use this method of abuse to get high.
+The answer to whether cocaine and crack use can cause life-threatening consequences is a resounding yes.
 Excessive cocaine use can cause severe cardiovascular problems such as cardiac arrest, heart attack, and stroke.

 What Are Long-Term Signs of Cocaine and Crack Use?